symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Before sending an aggregate bonded transaction, Alice needs to :ref:`lock <hash-lock-transaction>` at least ``10`` cat.currency.
+4. Before sending an AggregateBondedTransaction, Alice needs to :ref:`lock <hash-lock-transaction>` at least ``10`` cat.currency.
 This transaction is required to prevent network spamming and ensure that transactions are cosigned.
-After the hash lock transaction has been confirmed, announce the aggregate transaction.
+After the HashLockTransaction has been confirmed, announce the AggregateTransaction.

 .. example-code::